 If an account remains unpaid, Luther Rice reserves the right to inform credit bureaus of the past due account and to authorize collection agencies to collect on said account.
 When an account exceeds 90 days outstanding, the student will receive a letter from the Vice President for Financial Affairs, which serves as a notice that once the past due account exceeds 120 days, it will be turned over to a collection agency and future enrollment will be delayed until the account is settled.
 Collection services is not a desirable process but is necessary for the institution to remain good stewards of the resources given by God.
 The student will be responsible for any additional costs incurred during the collection process.
 Students with outstanding balances may not be allowed to enroll in future courses.
-Additionally, they may not receive full transcripts in accordance with federal regulations effective July 1, 2024.
-These enrollment and transcript policies may be modified as new guidelines are established by the Department of Education.
+Additionally, transcripts or portions of transcripts may be withheld in accordance with federal regulations

 Since tuition is due at the time of registration, the online pre-registration confirmation may be used for billing purposes.
 All payments will be processed by the Student Accounts Office prior to approval of classes.
-The student's name and institutional ID should accompany all payments.
+The student's name and institutional ID should accompany all payments submitted by mail.